microsoft/mu_basecore/ReadMe.rst

     - EX: `PcdSetBool()` becomes `Status = PcdSetBoolS()`
 - A number of string functions (e.g. `UnicodeStrToAsciiStrS()`) have been deprecated in favor of their secure counterparts
     - EX: `UnicodeStrToAsciiStr()` becomes `UnicodeStrToAsciiStrS()` and an upper bound must be provided
+- Functionality that was previously entirely covered by Tcg2Smm has now been split between that driver and Tcg2Acpi. you may need to add the new driver as well to maintain functionality

 2102_CIBuild Changes
 --------------------